bridgecrew-perf1/terraform-56/modules/aws/vpc/README.md

 # VPC module

-This module allows you to choose the nr of subnets and
+This module allows you to choose the nr of subnets and you have the choice of a full HA vpc ready for production or a single nat vpc ideal for your dev environments.

 #### Example with only Public Subnets
 ```hcl-terraform